joshluisaac/code-challenge/UserGuide.md

 ==========================

 This is the __user guide document__ which is part of the code challenge deliverables.
 Please note that other deliverables are also provided.
-This includes the following:
+This includes the following deliverables:

 1. Bill of materials (BOM) document.
+1. API documentation.
 1. Class hierarchy, scope and purpose.
+1. Test cases.
 1. Functionality
 2. Spefic...

+# Executing the app

 The application can be executed in one of two modes depending on the flag which was passed in.
 These modes are controlled by certain flags.